We’ve all opened the washing machine door to that smell before; mould. It stinks, and it can ruin your clothes if left untreated.

 Can You Replace Washing Machine Rubber?

 Yes, you can.
 There are times when the mould damage is too great, or it has become worn over time.
-In situations like this, it is possible for you to replace the seal, which can be done by you or a professional.
+In situations like this, it is possible for you to replace the door seal, which can be done by you or a professional.
 You can pick one up online or from your local hardware store.

 How to Remove Mould and Mildew from Front-Load Washing Machine

 The basics for this are really to follow the steps highlighted earlier in this guide.
-Bleach and water, or vinegar and water, are the best ways to get the seal clean.
+Bleach and water, or vinegar and water, are the best ways to get the door seal clean.
 However, I am loaded with some additional advice to help you achieve that new seal feel.

 - air it out